Definition of Function in C

 • The auto variable is optional therefore there is no need to write auto before the variable name.

-• The initialization of the auto-variables is done by declarations or using assignment expression in a function.
+• The initialization of the auto-variables is done by declarations or using assignment expressions in a function.
 If not initialized the unpredictable/garbage value is defined.

-• The value is not retained after exit from the program i.e. volatile.
+• The value is not retained after exiting from the program i.e. volatile.

 • External Variables